-At 31 December 2020, the directors of the Company consider the immediate parent of the Group to be Dragon Rise, which is incorporated in the BVI.
+At 31 December 2022, the directors of the Company consider the immediate parent of the Group to be Dragon Rise, which is incorporated in the BVI.
 This entity does not produce financial statements available for public use.
-The directors of the Company consider the ultimate holding parties of the Group to be Mr Meng Lianzhou, Mr Liu Zhanwen, Mr Zhang Yuexuan and Mr Liu Enwang.
+The directors of the Company consider the ultimate holding parties of the Group to be Mr. Meng Lianzhou, Mr. Liu Zhanwen, Mr. Zhang Yuexuan and Mr. Liu Enwang.

-30 POSSIBLE IMPACT OF AMENDMENTS, NEW STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE FOR THE YEAR ENDED 31 DECEMBER 2020 accounting periods beginning on or after IFRS 17, Insurance contracts 1 January 2021 Amendments to IAS 1, Classification of liabilities as current or non-current 1 January 2022 Amendments to IFRS 3, Reference to the Conceptual Framework 1 January 2022 Amendments to IAS 16, Property, Plant and Equipment: Proceeds before Intended Use 1 January 2022 Amendments to IAS 37, Onerous Contracts - Cost of Fulfilling a Contract 1 January 2022 Annual Improvements to IFRSs 2018-2020 Cycle 1 January 2022
+30 POSSIBLE IMPACT OF AMENDMENTS, NEW STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE FOR THE YEAR ENDED 31 DECEMBER 2022 periods beginning on or after IFRS 17, Insurance contracts 1 January 2023 Amendments to IAS 1, Presentation of financial statements: Classification of liabilities as current or non-current 1 January 2023 Amendments to IAS 1, Presentation of financial statements and IFRS Practice Statement 2, Making materiality judgements: Disclosure of accounting policies 1 January 2023 Amendments to IAS 8, Accounting policies, changes in accounting estimates and errors: Definition of accounting estimates 1 January 2023 Amendments to IAS 12, Income taxes: Deferred tax related to assets and liabilities arising from a single transaction 1 January 2023

-Up to the date of issue of these financial statements, the IASB has issued a number of amendments, new standards and interpretations which are not yet effective for the year ended 31 December 2020 and which have not been adopted in these financial statements.
+Up to the date of issue of these financial statements, the IASB has issued a number of new or amended standard, which are not yet effective for the year ended 31 December 2022 and which have not been adopted in these financial statements.
 These include the following which may be relevant to the Group.

-Effective for
+Effective for accounting